Go Wild in Wood Green: A Guide

 Beer: As broad an array of signature brews from around London and UK as you’ll find anywhere.
 Something for everyone, erring more towards pale ales and IPAs.

-Vibez: If it’s sunny this is like a tiny slice of Hyde Park, far enough from a busy main road that if you drink enough pints you might even think you’re there.
+Vibez: If it’s sunny this is like a tiny slice of Hyde Park, far enough from a busy main road that if you drink enough pints you might even think you’re in nature.

 Price: Most pints are pricey but you’ll want the more affordable 2/3 of many of them based on ABV, whereas they have a great cask line that is very affordable.
 Try some of the best craft in the UK on both cask and keg.

-Warmth: Chatty, well-informed staff that bely the old-fashioned architecture of the pub.
+Warmth: Chatty, inclusive, well-informed staff that bely the old-fashioned architecture of the pub.

 Walk into this little oasis of a courtyard and you’d be forgiven for wondering where the brewery is.
 Out of everything there, it is in the place you least expect: the giant red double decker bus.

-Good For: Novelty setting; board games; getting a beer in Wood Green.
+Good For: Novelty setting; board games; getting a beer right next to Wood Green Shopping Centre.

 Things to note: The brewery itself isn’t in the bus, it is around 400 metres away, inside The Chocolate Factory (a disused chocolate factory, you’ll be shocked to learn).
 The beer is brought over to the bus and dispensed nice and fresh from the repurposed side window.
 There is also copious outdoor seating around the courtyard, though no heaters or rain cover.